Hockett Meadow Ranger Station

 The Hockett Meadow Ranger Station was built in Sequoia National Park in 1934 by the Civilian Conservation Corps.
 The National Park Service Rustic building is a three-room log cabin in the extreme southern end of the park, near Mineral King.

+The original Hockett Meadow Ranger Station was built in 1906 within 200 yards of the current station.
+Charlie Blossom was the first ranger to use the cabin, and did so from 1906 until his death in 1916.
+It was razed in 1969.